PHP and Web Crawling

 Introduction to Web Crawling

 Web crawling, also known as web scraping or web harvesting, is the process of automatically navigating through the web, accessing web pages, and extracting useful information from them.
-That is commonly done by software known as a web crawler, which is designed to follow links and gather data from various sources across the internet.
+This is commonly done by software known as a web crawler, which is designed to follow links and gather data from various sources across the internet.

 Web crawlers can be used for a variety of purposes, such as indexing web pages for search engines, archiving websites, or gathering specific data for research or business intelligence.
 The data collected can range from simple text content, images, and links to more complex data like structured metadata or social media statistics.